BTI-US/PhotoEditor/README.md

 <details><summary>Does it support the CROP feature?</summary>
 <p>

-Currently, No. I started to build in branch [PE-79](https://github.com/burhanrashid52/PhotoEditor/issues/79).
-But due to time constraint, I drop the idea.
+Currently, No. I started to build in branch [PE-79](https://github.com/burhanrashid52/PhotoEditor/issues/79), however due to time constraints, I dropped the idea.
 Any PR related to CROP is welcomed :)

 </p>
 </details>